salvesvence/foundation-savselect/README.md

 # Foudation SavSelect
-jQuery Plugin for simple or multiple selects with Zurb Foundation.
+jQuery Plugin for simple or multiple amazing selects with Zurb Foundation.
+You'll can add thumbnails, select or deselect all values into the multiple selects, etc.

 # Installation and Configuration